chesio/bc-security/README.md

 1. Disable pingbacks
 1. Disable XML RPC methods that require authentication
 1. Disable access to REST API to anonymous users
+1. Validate user passwords using [Pwned Passwords](https://haveibeenpwned.com/Passwords) database

+#### Passwords validation

+Passwords are validated on user creation, password change or password reset.
+If password fails to validate (ie. password is present in the Pwned Passwords database), the operation is aborted.
+Note that only the first 5 characters of SHA-1 password hash are ever shared with Pwned Passwords service (see [the documentation](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange) for implementation details).

 ### Login security